OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

     - [Debug add-ins using developer tools for Edge Legacy](debug-add-ins-using-devtools-edge-legacy.md)
     - [Debug add-ins using developer tools in Microsoft Edge (Chromium-based)](debug-add-ins-using-devtools-edge-chromium.md)

-For information about which runtime is being used, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md) and [runtimes in Office Add-ins](runtimes.md).
+For information about which runtime is being used, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md) and [Runtimes in Office Add-ins](runtimes.md).

 > [!TIP]
 > [!INCLUDE[Identify the webview through the add-in UI](../includes/identify-webview-in-ui.md)]